dell/omnia/docs/Monitoring/MONITOR_CLUSTERS.md

 	5. `logout and login back`
 	6. To launch Firefox from terminal, run `firefox&`

->> **NOTE**: When the PuTTY or MobaXterm session ends, you must run **export DISPLAY=:10.0** command each time, else Firefox cannot be launched again.
+>> **Note**: When the PuTTY or MobaXterm session ends, you must run **export DISPLAY=:10.0** command each time, else Firefox cannot be launched again.

 ## Access FreeIPA Dashboard
-The FreeIPA Dashboard can be accessed from the management station, manager, and login nodes.
+The FreeIPA Dashboard can be accessed from the control plane, manager, and login nodes.
 To access the dashboard:
 1. Install the Firefox Browser.
 2. Open the Firefox Browser and enter the url: `https://<hostname>`.
 For example, enter `https://manager.example.com`.
 3. Enter the username and password.
 If the admin or user has obtained a Kerberos ticket, then the credentials need not be provided.